vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 The above code is basically a reduced version of the powershell version of ICMP and have a limited buffer (which means commands whose output is greater than the buffer, won't be displayed!).
 Now, there's a painful way of transferring files to the victim system which is

 * Convert the file/ code which needs to be transferred in to base64.
-(If possible, remove all the uncessesary code/ comments, this would help us to reduce the length of the base64)
+(If possible, remove all the unnecessary code/ comments, this would help us to reduce the length of the base64)
 * Utilize the `Add-Content cmdlet <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/add-content?view=powershell-5.1>`_ to transfer the file to the victim system.
 Do, remember to transfer the data in chunks as we have limited buffer!
 Probably, we have to run the below command twice or thrice to transfer the whole base64-encoded chunk.

  ::